dhh1128/sgl/docs/renderings.md

 # SGL Renderings

 A __rendering__ is a way to represent the semantics of SGL constructs.
 There are many possible renderings of SGL.
-The python implementation is JSON-centric.
+The [python](https://github.com/evernym/sgl) and [JavaScript/Node.js](https://github.com/evernym/simple-grant-lang) implementations are both JSON-centric.

 ### JSON